mrahtz/musical-pattern-recognition-in-spiking-neural-networks/README.md

-# Code for 'Musical Pattern Recognition in Spiking Neural Networks'
+# Musical Pattern Recognition in Spiking Neural Networks

 This repository contains the source code for my final-year project in my BEng degree, 'Musical Pattern Recognition in Spiking Neural Networks'.
 The title of